RAMP-PCAR/rql-nodojo/README.md

 		{name: "Aunt Punchy", age: 37}
 	];

 The source code and original doc has a third parameter, maxCount.
-If supplied, it appears adds extra properties to the intermediate result (.start, .end, .totalCount), but nothing seems to use those values for anything
+If supplied, it appears adds extra properties to the intermediate result (.start, .end, .totalCount), but nothing seems to use those values for anything.

 ### distinct

 Will return a list of unique values from the data array.
 Works only on simple value types.
 Identical objects will be treated as different.
-Usage: distinct()
+**Usage:** distinct()

 	//against values
 	data = [